MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/customized-pin.md

 }
 ```

-The `CustomMap` control is created in the portable class library (PCL) project and defines the API for the custom map.
+The `CustomMap` control is created in the .NET Standard library project and defines the API for the custom map.
 The custom map exposes the `CustomPins` property that represents the collection of `CustomPin` objects that will be rendered by the native map control on each platform.
 The `CustomPin` class is shown in the following code example:

 ```csharp
 public class CustomPin : Pin